 Christopher Doss (he/him/his) is a quantitative researcher at the RAND Corporation who specializes in fielding causal and descriptive studies in education.
 His past research has focused on evaluations of early childhood education policies, K-12 accountability policies, and alternative teacher and principal preparation programs.
 He has also fielded research on how text-messaging technology can help parents support the academic growth of their children at home.
+He is currently co-leading a study of integrating coding into instruction in the early elementary years and a study looking at micro-credentials as a way to train high school teachers to teach STEM pathway courses.

 Though he is broadly interested in early childhood education, educational technologies, and the intersection of the two, he is also interested in answering questions at all levels of education through rigorous quantitative research.